 Context - Both municipalities share environmentally sensitive and important natural features within the Plan Area (Map 3).
-The Plan Area includes significant water bodies including Garner Lake and sections of Reed Lake and Carroll Lake.
-Both municipalities have jointly adopted an existing ASP for Garner Lake which will continue to inform the planning and development of the area.
+The Plan Area includes water bodies such as sections of Kehiwin Lake and Cushing Lake.
 Both municipalities recognize the importance of maintaining the health of natural systems to the quality of life in the region and the overall health of the watershed.